randovania/randovania/docs/NEW_GAME.md

 ### Exporting games

 In order to export a game, a patcher is required.
 Typically, the patcher will be included in Randovania for seamless exports.
-Some games, however, may prefer an alternative implementation: refer to Corruption as an example of exporting data to be passed to a standalone patcher.
+This is a requirement for non-experimental games.
+Experimental games, however, may prefer an alternative implementation: refer to Corruption as an example of exporting data to be passed to a standalone patcher.

 **TODO**: details